 How will my school be supported?

 Visit the resources webpage for support in administering the assessment.
-There are resources and guides to help you.
+There is professional learning, resources and guides to help you.

 The resources webpage also has information on where to find support for teaching strategies in the classroom following the assessment.

 For other professional learning about early literacy visit the Literacy and Numeracy professional learning page.

 To hear more about how phonics can support early reading acquisition, listen to 'In conversation with Anne Castle: Systematic and Explicit Phonics Instruction' You can also watch Stephanie Lewis talk about where phonics sits in the NSW English syllabus, in the video below.